hartmaj2/cs-tabor-is/denik.md

   - Has its own .css file
     - Name must be same as the razor file + .css at end
     - For Blazor to detect the file, rebuild the project
+  - Top bar - when adding a border don't forget border-width, border-style and border-color